 Confirmation of English Language Skills

 In the ideal case please upload your internationally-recognised certificates.
 If you do not possess any kind of certificate, attach written confirmation from your institution/supervisor mentioning the level of your language skills, your English teaching experience or any other kind of document that can effectively prove your proficiency.

 Evaluation Process and Criteria

 Once your application is successfully submitted and the deadline for the call for applications has arrived, the evaluation phase takes place.
 It usually takes a few weeks so please be patient.
 The process and evaluation criteria are explained below.

 First, a formal eligibility check is carried out at Masaryk University.
 Applications which do not fulfil formal requirements (e.g. are missing some documents or are not submitted properly) may be excluded from the assessment.
 The evaluation is made both at the host and the home institution separately afterwards.
 The respective home university confirms the eligibility of the candidate as well as compatibility with the curriculum.
 The host university evaluates the application based on the criteria stated below.
 Each of the criteria is assigned a specific point value.
 According to the points earned, the best applicants are granted a scholarship.
 To be the best applicant, see the criteria below:

 - Language skills: max.
 20 points

-- Previous experience & activities: max.
-5 points
+- Previous experience (first placement): max.
+10 points

 Note that additional criteria may be taken into consideration during the evaluation phase, especially when deciding between equally ranked applicants.
 These are: